VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteTaxDetailType.md

 # QuoteTaxDetailType ==~object~==

-The `QuoteTaxDetailType` is an object that contains information about a tax detail associated with a quote.
+This type is an object that contains information about a tax detail associated with a quote.

 ## Fields